basvandenberg/spiceweb/spiceweb/doc/source/features.rst

 which the sequence should be split before returning the amino acid composition of each of the segments.
 Since this value is one, the sequence will not be split and the amino acid composition of the full sequence will be returned.
-This value must be an integer largen than 0.
+This value must be an integer larger than 0.

 Finally, the third part, ``F1`` identifies the feature within the feature category.
-In this case it indicates that this feature is the relative frequency of occurence of phenylalanine (F) in the first (and this case only) segment.
+In this case it indicates that this feature is the relative frequency of occurrence of phenylalanine (F) in the first (and this case only) segment.

 Multiple parameters can be specified as a dash (``-``) separated list as in the following example::